Aid Still Required: Indonesia

 Banda Aceh was the region most damaged by the tsunami where 160,000 people were lost.
 The livelihoods of many survivors were destroyed when the rush of seawater decimated the reef protecting the region virtually destroying the day-fishing industry.

 Proceeds from the Aid Still Required CD supports a local Aceh NGO called Yayasan Lamjabat's Ujung Pancu Project which is a job training center, specializing in sustainable and environmentally friendly development, conservation, and disaster-preparedness.
 The project is located 6 miles from Banda Aceh at the most northern end of the mountain range that runs from West Sumatra to Aceh.
-The mountains, hills, and wetlands in this area are home to stunning natural beauty and are filled with a plethora of wildlife, many species of birds, and some species that have yet to be identified.
-Aceh is being rapidly deforested for building materials and farming land; if it continues, communities and industries will eventually clear the area.
-It is essential that remaining forest be protected in order to provide a safe haven for existing wildlife and to provide lasting benefits to the local communities.
-The forest also protects the communities from dangerous flooding and landslides as well as being an abundant source of food such as fruits and nuts.